nmmarquez/PointPolygon/Motivation.md

  - Throw in other measures of variation to examine and test
  - Relative root mean squared error
  - Turn off multithreads for TMB
  - Show how different the mixture is from the approximation

+## Tests
+ - Compare against no spatial variation!
+ - Compare against no covariate effect!
+ - Check province level estimations in the mcmc comparsions!
+ - Variogram of residuals to show true spatial effect